-P2P technology has often been rejected and buried in the darker corners of our internet, especially as corporations have taken over our communication channels.
+P2P networks (and P2P software) allows 2 devices (and therefore, two people) to communicate directly, without necessitating a third party to ensure it happens.
+The technology has often been rejected and buried in the darker corners of the web, especially as corporations have taken over our communication channels.
 These businesses have dictated how we connect and communicate with one another for decades.

 Perhaps the most perplexing and inconvenient way of communicating – the singing telegram…

-This P2P internet meant that you and I could connect and communicate with each other directly.
+This P2P ecosystem meant that users could connect and communicate with each other directly.
 The bluetooth in your phone functions similarly to this – you airdrop files directly between devices, with no need for any intermediary to facilitate or even see what files you’re sharing.

-Maybe you remember Napster, the file sharing giant which popularized P2P music.
-While you were downloading and sharing music files from this platform, you were also spreading a new phenomenon which the internet made possible – community-powered, governed and owned technology that stretched into our social and economic realms.
+Maybe you remember Napster.
+They popularized P2P music file sharing.
+While you were downloading and sharing files from this platform, you were also spreading a new phenomenon which the internet made possible – community-powered, governed and owned technology that stretched into our social and economic realms.

-Vintage P2P.
+Vintage P2P network.
 A window you recognise, even if you never used it.
 Source.

 The internet that we know today is mostly made up of the client-server model.
 All machines or devices connected directly to the internet are called servers.
 Your computer, phone or IoT device is a client that wants to be connected to the web, and a server stores those websites and web content you want to access.

 Every device, whether client or server, has its own unique “address” (commonly known as your IP address), used to identify the path/route for sending and receiving the files you want to access.

 How does the internet "work"?
 A look at the client-server model.